Integrated Pest Management

 Remove old tires which hold standing water.
 This is an ideal situation that encourages the breeding of insects like mosquitoes.
 Keep in mind that we do not spray for mosquitoes, so do your part in helping reduce the source of breeding.

-INTERIORAll pet foods must be kept in a sealed plastic container.
+INTERIORAll pet foods must be kept in a sealed container.
 It is helpful if a limited amount of food - over a limited amount of time - is provided for pets; the less available, the less chance of pests.

 Inspect all packages when you bring them home from any store.
 Products are sold that have originated from other areas in our country and even foreign countries.
 Insects ride along sometimes.